bobbyluig/bobbyluig.github.io/_posts/2023-01-07-adventures-with-aurora-part-3.md

 It turned out that a significant part of our database load was coming from a use case that stored transient metadata.
 We had a scheduling system that processed around 1,000 recurring tasks per second.
 For each task, it would write some metadata to a row, perform the task, and then clear the metadata from the row once it persisted the task's results.
 The system needed the metadata to make various scheduling decisions.

 This workload was more appropriate for Redis.
 SQL databases, and especially Aurora, are not designed for high-throughput update workloads.
-Redis, on the other hand, excels at storing transient data that needs to updated and read frequently.
+Redis, on the other hand, excels at storing transient data that needs to be updated and read frequently.
 Therefore, we decided to migrate the metadata out of Aurora and into Redis.

 ### Unexpected Results